 Manage Your Claim

-We can help you understand your rights and explain the policy, and we can answer your questions.
-We’ll handle paperwork, make sure you submit documents on time, and deal with the insurance company so you can focus on healing and your family.
+We can help you understand your rights, explain the policy, and answer your questions.
+We’ll handle the paperwork, ensure you submit documents on time, and deal with the insurance company so you can focus on healing and your family.
+We can also help you understand the possible exclusions in your AD&D policy.

 Assist With Your Appeal

-If your claim is denied, our team can help you put together an administrative appeal and submit it to the insurance company.
+If an insurance company denies your claim, our team can help you prepare an administrative appeal and submit it to the insurer.
 We’ll review your denial letter and gather any additional documentation to prove your claim and refute the denial.

 Ensure Compliance With ERISA Rules